Grafrajohn/GrahamArt/_posts/2019-10-27-girona-arts.md

 title: Girona - Spanish - city of the arts
 date: 2019-10-27 20:45:00 Z
 categories: girona spain art
-description: Art and culture in Girona, Spain
+description: Art, culture and history in Girona, Spain
 image: https://res.cloudinary.com/dtn9ari2r/image/upload/v1572463526/blog/DSC_0285.jpg
 alt-image: Roman mosaic in Girona
 introduction: Girona is an ancient city in the Catalonia region of Spain.
 The